Ella-Hoeppner/Quoot/README.md

 ## To Do:
 ### high priority
-* Represent ops/fns as bodies, list of argument names, and captured environments, rather than as rust closures
-  * can't be calling Box::leak everywhere
-  * will have to re-work laziness as well
-    * maybe have a Realizer be a trait, and have lazy lists store a Box<dyn Realizer>
 * profile to figure out kd tree is so slow
   * very surprised that it's so much slower than clj/cljs
     * wouldn't expect it to be quite as fast but 2 orders of magnitude just doesn't make sense